Acts 5:27-29 (KJV)

 The Protestant Reformation

 The Roman Catholic world, led by Pope Leo X and Holy Roman Emperor Charles V, attempted to silence Martin Luther.
-Their attempt failed, and the Christian world divided between Roman Catholics and Protestants.
-The reformers’ disagreements with the Roman Church were summed up by something called the Five Solas of the Reformation (Five “Alones”).
+Their attempt failed, and the western Christian world divided between Roman Catholics and Protestants.
+The reformers’ disagreements with the Roman Church can be summed up by something called the Five Solas of the Reformation (Five “Alones”).

 - Scripture alone